Lauren Bacall: 1944–1959: Hollywood contract and leading roles

 After To Have and Have Not, Bacall appeared with Charles Boyer in Confidential Agent (1945), which was poorly received by critics.
 By her own estimation, she had been terribly miscast and the film could have caused considerable damage to her career, but her next performance as the mysterious, acid-tongued Vivian Rutledge in Hawks's film noir The Big Sleep (1946), co-starring Bogart, provided a quick career resurgence.
 The Big Sleep laid the foundation for Bacall's status as an icon of film noir, with which she would be strongly associated for the rest of her career.
 She was often cast in roles that were variations of the independent and sultry femme fatale character of Vivian.
 As described by film scholar Joe McElhaney, "Vivian displays an almost total command of movement and gesture.
 She never crawls."

 Bacall was cast with Bogart in two more films.
 In the film noir Dark Passage (1947), she played an enigmatic San Francisco artist.
 Bosley Crowther of The New York Times wrote: "Miss Bacall ... generates quite a lot of pressure as a sharp-eyed, knows-what-she-wants girl."
 Bacall appeared in John Huston's melodramatic suspense film Key Largo (1948) with Bogart, Edward G. Robinson and Lionel Barrymore.
 In the film, according to film critic Jessica Kiang, "Bacall brings an edge of ambivalence and independence to the role that makes her character much more interesting than was written."
+Bacall and Bogart were parodied in the Warner Brothers Merrie Melodies shorts Bacall to Arms (1946) and Slick Hare (1947).